JorikJooken/occupancyFraction/README.md

 ## DATA
 ### counterExamplesToConjectures.txt

 This file contains on overview of the counterexamples that we found to Conjectures 2, 3, 4 and 5 from the paper "G. Perarnau and W. Perkins.
 Counting independent sets in cubic graphs of given girth.
 J. Combin.
 Theory Ser.
-B, 133:211–242, 2018."
+B, 133:211–242, 2018." and the conjecture from "J. Cutler and A. J. Radcliffe.
+Minimizing the number of independent sets in triangle-free regular graphs.
+Discrete Math., 341(3):793–800, 2018."